snyk-sandbox/http-fake-backend/README.md

 ## Configuration

-The app needs to have a config file named `.env` with the following content:
+The main config is handled via a file named `.env` with the following content:

 ```dosini
 # NODE_ENV